About VET libraries

 Snapshot of the issues facing the sector

 Early in 2016, the ALIA VET Libraries Advisory Committee carried out a survey of TAFE libraries to provide a snapshot of the issues facing the sector.
 The survey generated responses from every state and territory, providing feedback about how changes in structure and funding have affected TAFE libraries and the library and information professionals who run them.
 The findings showed that TAFE libraries had not escaped the dramatic changes taking place in vocational education and training, often as a result of cost-cutting.
-Download the survey report here.
+Download the survey report.

 Guidelines for Australian VET Libraries

 In June 2016, the committee published new Guidelines for Australian VET Libraries, which expressed where we are now, with libraries providing essential support for educators and students, and the potential for the future, with libraries embracing new technologies, new resources, new services and new programs, to deliver the very best student experience, whether on campus or online.
-There are 25 guidelines covering everything from access to information through to library management and accountability.

 National Reciprocal Borrowing Scheme